datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part3.md

 How do we do that?
 Data processing done on unstructured text can be done efficiently by NoSQL engines with massively parallel processing capability (MPP).
 These engines would leverage a "divide and conquer" strategy by distributing reviews among different cluster nodes while  making sure reviews of same work land on same node (locality ??).  (transform the review text into ?? and easily find N-gram ... . ex.
 Spark using etc.. related to my course)

+This is a good illustration of complementary usage/collaboration between modern NoSQL engine and more traditional RDBMS-based approach.

+However for this demonstration, neither the data volume/rate nor the latency constraint impose the use of MPP-based engines.
+We can directly proceed within PostgreSQL by leveraging text comparison functions like trigram (see module [pg_trgm](https://www.postgresql.org/docs/current/static/pgtrgm.html)).

-> N-gram is a way to represent documents as set useful to identify similarity between them (trigram version based on 3-letters, will results to a 26^3 dimensional space).
-It is shown that two documents with similar vector-representation are likely to be similar, and as such many applications are using this technique (e.g. identifying lexically similar documents, detecting plagiarism, ..).
+> [N-gram](https://en.wikipedia.org/wiki/N-gram) is a way to represent documents as set of sequential items (could b words, letter...).
+The trigram is the 3-letters version of the generic n-gram and thus results to a 26^3 dimensional space.
+It is shown that two documents with similar n-gram vector-representation are likely to be similar, and consequently this technique has many applications in [NLP](https://en.wikipedia.org/wiki/N-gram#Applications_and_consideration) (e.g. identifying lexically similar documents, detecting plagiarism, ..).

-Using BRD'review data, we spotted these two reviews (from book XX) as being similar (similarity=??):
+Here's an example of two reviews from the book _A People's History of the United States_ :

 User-uid  |  Review-date  |  Review text
 ----------|---------------|---------------
-rrrr | feb-25-2016 | bla biehfpo uèoj èoiu èpoi öij àlkjè o ¨pojkj èpo èop jénékih èoij uuu | feb-26-2016 | bla biehfpo uèoj èoiu èpoi öij àlkjè o ¨pojkj èpo èop jénékih èoij

-This is a good illustration of complementary usage/collaboration between modern NoSQL engine and more traditional RDBMS-based approach.

-However for this demonstration, neither the data volume/rate nor the latency constraint impose the use of MPP-based engines.
-We can directly proceed within PostgreSQL by leveraging text comparison functions like tri-gram (see pg_trgm package).
+21587504-zeus-polak | 2013-06-25 | This should be required reading for every American.
+14259285-samantha | 2016-02-17 | every american should be required to read this book.

+The similarity index between the two is 0.732143, and correctly reflects the fact that they both convey the same meaning.
+The similarity is thus robust in relation to ordering of words!  (to avoid catching too many of these sort we'll filter reviews too short ...as explained next).

+#### database implementation

 Let's define a working table `rev_similarto_process` that will store all needed review-to-review pair combinations:

 ```sql
 create table integration.rev_similarto_process (
     work_refid bigint not null,
     review_id bigint not null,